tednaleid/sublime-EasyMotion/README.md

-# SublimeJump
+# Sublime EasyMotion

-SublimeJump is a [Sublime Text 2](http://www.sublimetext.com/2) plugin that allows you to move the cursor to any character in your current view.
+EasyMotion is a [Sublime Text 2](http://www.sublimetext.com/2) plugin that allows you to move the cursor to any character in your current view.

-It's heavily inspired by [EasyMotion](http://www.vim.org/scripts/script.php?script_id=3526) (vim), and [AceJump](http://www.emacswiki.org/emacs/AceJump) (emacs).
+It's heavily inspired by [Vim's EasyMotion](http://www.vim.org/scripts/script.php?script_id=3526), and [Emac's AceJump](http://www.emacswiki.org/emacs/AceJump) plugins.

-After pressing the SublimeJump shortcut, you then press the character that you'd like to jump to.
-SublimeJump will then replace all currently visible instances of that character with one of `a-zA-Z0-9`.
+After pressing the EasyMotion shortcut (default `cmd-;`/`ctrl-;`), you then press the character that you'd like to jump to.
+EasyMotion will then replace all currently visible instances of that character with one of `a-zA-Z0-9`.
 Press the key for the one you want and your cursor will be moved right to it.

 ## Installation

+Sublime EasyMotion has been [submitted to PackageControl](https://github.com/wbond/package_control_channel/pull/929)

+Once it is merged, you should be able to use PackageControl to install the `EasyMotion` plugin.

-SublimeJump has been [submitted to PackageControl](https://github.com/wbond/package_control_channel/pull/929), but has not yet been merged yet so the installation process is currently manual.
+It has not yet been merged yet so the installation process is currently manual only.

 Manual installation should be as easy as cloning this git repository into your Sublime `Packages` directory.
 On OSX:

     cd ~/Application\ Support/Sublime\ Text\ 2/Packages
-    git clone git://github.com/tednaleid/SublimeJump.git
+    git clone git://github.com/tednaleid/sublime-EasyMotion.git

 ## Usage